-*Effective Jun 19, 2015, the United States Postal Service (USPS) requires all UCSF departments in San Francisco use the zip code 94143 regardless of location.
+The United States Postal Service (USPS) and UPS require all UCSF departments in San Francisco use the zip code 94143 regardless of location.

-Packages from commercial carriers and accountable mail should be addressed with the geographic zip code 94158.
+Packages from other commercial carriers and accountable mail should be addressed with the geographic zip code 94158.

 - Note that financial aid is processed through UCSF only; DO NOT apply for financial aid through San Francisco State University.

-- You will be receiving MyAccess log on credentials in the mail from the Office of the Registrar to complete the UCSF Financial Aid Questionaire.
+- You will be receiving MyAccess log on credentials in the mail from the Office of the Registrar to complete the UCSF Financial Aid Questionnaire.